Where is Orange Coast UU Church located?

-When are the church services?
+When are church services?
+How can I attend?

 Who attends Orange Coast UU Church?

 Members may have been raised in other religious traditions, but each person brings his or her own spiritual and life experiences.
 Some have children, others do not.
 Our members are single and married, gay and straight, of various ethnicities, abilities and backgrounds.
 While located in Costa Mesa, we are a congregation whose members also come from surrounding communities throughout Orange County.
 Orange Coast UU Church is handicap accessible.